pandorabots-admin/docs/pages/building-bots-tutorial.md

 #### Bot Editing

-Selecting the name of an individual bot on the left navigation panel will open a drop-down menu consisting of several components, including: _Edit_, _Deploy_, _Logs_, and _Delete_.
-The **Editor** is your gateway to creating and maintaining your bot files.
+Selecting the name of an individual bot will open a drop-down menu consisting of several components, including: _Edit_, _Deploy_, _Logs_, etc. The **Edit** is your gateway to creating and maintaining your bot.
+There are several options such as AIML code editor, Intents Tree, and Chat Design to make updates to your bot.

-From the Files tab drop-down you can accomplish the following:
+Using the Code Editor, from the Files option you can accomplish the following:

 * Create new files, including AIML files \(the primary type of bot files\), Sets, Maps, Substitutions, and Pdefaults
 * Save Files